zeravenyoej/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both of these methods iterate over the items in an array, but '.map' takes things a step further by yielding a new ray, with items that have been copied/manipulated from the original array.

 2. What is the difference between a function and a method?

+A method is a function that is attached to an object.

 3. What is closure?

+Closure occurs when multiple scopes need to be accessed in order for a piece of code to run.

 4. Describe the four rules of the 'this' keyword.

+Window binding = "This" refers to the window at-large, the global object, when it's not pointing to or bound towards anything more specific.

+implicit binding = "This" is given context when a method is invoked.
+More specifically: whatever is to the left of the dot (in dot notation) when the method is invoked.

+explicit binding = "This" points towards a specific value vis-a-vie the words "call", "apply", (which refer to any value, the former a single argument, the latter, an array) or "bind" (which permaanently assigns a new function to a value).

+new binding = "This" points to a newly created object, and lives within a constructor function.

 5. Why do we need super() in an extended class?

+Because it binds the properties and prototypes of a child class to its parent.

 ## Project Set up